 Having been so active for most of my life, I understood that remaining physically fit was vital to keeping up my physical and emotional health.
 Not wanting to resign myself to a life of limited mobility, I began to search for a solution that would enable me to stay active and exercise while still receiving much-needed supplemental oxygen.
 Sadly, there was none.

 Instead, after 18 months of trial and error, I invented a fitted, vest-style carrier that stabilizes the oxygen cannister on my back, and allows full body movement and range of motion.
 Thus, the InMotion O2 Vest came to be.

 For someone living with chronic lung disease, this vest has enabled me to live life to the fullest; to continue to be as active as I want to be.
-Now, using the InMotion O2 Vest, I play Pickleball 3 days a week.
-I ride a bike, swing a golf club, walk my dog, garden in the yard and tinker in my garage.
+Using the InMotion O2 Vest, I was able to play Pickleball 3 days a week. ride a bike, swing a golf club, walk my dog, garden in the yard and tinker in my garage.

-I believed that if this vest could provide a solution to my dilemma, then surely it can help provide freedom and improved quality of life for others with similar lung issues.
-For this reason, I decided to find a way to make the vest available to others who require supplement oxygen and want to keep moving and stay active.
+I believe that if this vest could provide a solution to my dilemma and help me keep moving and remain active, then surely it can provide freedom and improved quality of life for others with similar lung issues.